PolyhedraZK/proof-arena/docs/how_to_contribute.md

 # How to Contribute to Proof Arena

-This article describes how to add a problem or submit your solutions for existing problems.
+This article outlines how to submit a new problem or contribute your solutions for existing ones.

-## Add Your Problems

-Problems are written in markdown under the directory of `/docs`.
-Different problmes are stored in seperated folders as following structure.
+## Submitting a New Problem

+Problems are documented in Markdown format within the /docs directory.
+Each problem is organized into separate folders, following this structure:

 ```
+/docs
-+ <problem_name>
+└── <problem_name>
-|- problem.md: markdown file for the problem with defined properties in front matter format.
+    ├── problem.md         # Problem description in Markdown with front matter properties
+    └── submissions.json   # Auto-generated JSON file containing submission results,
-|- submissions.json: generated submission results in json, used for rendering table metrics and plots.
+                           # used for rendering metrics tables and plots
 ```

-To add a problem, please add your problem by creating a new directory under `/docs`, and write `<problem_folder>/problem.md` in following format.
+To add a problem, create a new directory under /docs and write the problem description in <problem_folder>/problem.md using the following format:

 ```
 ---
-problem_id: <id of the problem, please make sure it is unique to others>
+problem_id: <unique_problem_id>  # Ensure this ID is unique
-title: <problem title>
+title: <problem_title>
-description: (optional, short description used on the listing page)
+description: <optional_short_description>  # Used on the listing page
-draft: false <true if you don't your problem to be listed>
+draft: false  # Set to true if you don't want your problem to be listed
-enable_comments: false <true, if you want to disable comments>
+enable_comments: false  # Set to true if you want to disable comments
-proposer: Polyhedra Network <contributor's name>
+proposer: Polyhedra Network  # Contributor's name
-proposer_icon: assets/icons/xxx.png (24x24) <optional, if you have to display your icon with proposer, then add icon in assets/icons, png/svg extension only>
+proposer_icon: assets/icons/xxx.png  # Optional: 24x24 icon for the proposer, use PNG/SVG format
 ---

 ## Problem Description